By Nell Minow,

 Parents Need to Know

-Parents need to know that although The Matrix is an exciting, sometimes confusing, sci-fi adventure with a brooding Keanu Reeves and a mysterious Laurence Fishburne at it center.
-It's heavy on special effects and rated R for violence (some pretty gross, including an icky bug that enters the hero's body through his belly button) and language ("s--t," "goddamn," "crap," etc.).
-Most teens 14 and up who are begging to see it should be able to handle it without a problem, though the plot can be confusing as it unfolds.
+Parents need to know that The Matrix is an exciting, sometimes confusing, sci-fi adventure with a brooding Keanu Reeves and a mysterious Laurence Fishburne at it center.
+It's heavy on special effects and has a lot of action violence (some of it pretty gross, including an icky bug that enters the hero's body through his belly button) and strong language ("s--t," "goddamn," "crap," etc.).
+Most teens should be able to handle it without a problem, though the plot can be confusing as it unfolds.

 In THE MATRIX, Keanu Reeves stars as Neo, a computer programmer with a sideline as a hacker, who gets mysterious messages that lead him to Morpheus (Laurence Fishburne), leader of a ragtag group that lives aboard a rocket-style craft.
 It turns out that it's not 1999 but about 100 years into the future.
 All of humanity has been turned into a source of energy to keep machines "alive."
 The Matrix is a massive computer program that has the humans believing that they are still living in a world that has actually been destroyed.
 Special agents, led by Smith (Hugo Weaving), seek out Morpheus and his followers to destroy them.

-THE MATRIX challenges what's real and what's part of an elaborate, fake cyber-reality, so it can be confusing for both the audience and the characters in the movie, which is heavy on special effects and brooding paranoia, light on plot, dialogue, character, and even coherence.
-In other words, it's the ideal movie for the kind of teen who wishes that video games could come to life.
-Though rated R for violence (some pretty gross, including an icky bug that enters the hero's body through his belly button) and language, most teens 14 and up who are begging to see it should be able to handle it without a problem.
+This film is heavy on special effects and brooding paranoia, light on plot, dialogue, character, and even coherence.
+THE MATRIX challenges what's real and what's part of an elaborate, fake cyber-reality, so it can be confusing for both the audience and the characters in the movie.
+But it's certainly an ideal pick for the kind of teen who wishes that video games could come to life.
+Though it's rated R for violence (some pretty gross, including an icky bug that enters the hero's body through his belly button) and language, most teens 14 and up who are begging to see it should be able to handle it without a problem.

 Families can talk about the relationship between humans and machines.
 Why was the first Matrix program, creating the perception of a utopia-like society, unacceptable to the humans?

 What do you think of the violence in The Matrix?
-Is it too much, or approrpriate to the story?
+Is it too much or appropriate to the story?

 How well do you think The Matrix deals with the philosophical issues it raises, such as destiny vs. free will and loyalty vs. self-interest?